vega/altair/README.md

 forces them to focus on learning APIs rather than exploring their data.

 Another challenge is current plotting APIs require the user to write code, even for incidental details of a visualization.
-This results in unfortunate and unnecessary cognitive burden as the visualization type (histogram, scatterplot, etc.) can often be inferred using basic information such as the columns of interest and the data types of those columns.
+This results in an unfortunate and unnecessary cognitive burden as the visualization type (histogram, scatterplot, etc.) can often be inferred using basic information such as the columns of interest and the data types of those columns.

-For example, if you are interested in a visualization of two numerical columns, a scatterplot is almost certainly a good starting point.
+For example, if you are interested in the visualization of two numerical columns, a scatterplot is almost certainly a good starting point.
 If you add a categorical column to that, you probably want to encode that column using colors or facets.
 If inferring the visualization proves difficult at times, a